wwuccdc/beginner_tutorials/Routers.md

 	permit any 192.168.2.123 ssh
 ~~~
 Could allow any address to access ssh (tcp port 22 by default) services on the 192.168.2.123 host

+Typically software or appliances that use access lists will assume an implicit deny when allow or permit statements are included but it is never a bad idea to include an explicit 'catch-all' statement at the end of your access list.
 ###Access List Requirements by Role
 ####Workstations
 Workstations often require only basic outbound access to known services but require dynamic ports inbound in order to communicate.
 For example a windows 7 workstation may need very few exceptions in the firewalls: